Probabilistic Analysis of Copyright Disputes and Generative AI Safety: Abstract

 \section{Abstract}

-This paper presents a probabilistic approach to analyzing copyright infringement disputes by formalizing relevant judicial principles within a coherent framework based on the random-worlds method.
-The approach provides a structured analysis of key evidentiary principles, with particular emphasis on the ``inverse ratio rule"--a controversial doctrine adopted by some courts.
+This paper presents a probabilistic approach to analyzing copyright infringement disputes.
+Evidentiary principles shaped by case law are formalized in probabilistic terms, and the ``inverse ratio rule''---a controversial legal doctrine adopted by some courts---is examined.
 Although this rule has faced significant criticism, a formal proof demonstrates its validity, provided it is properly defined.
-Additionally, the paper examines the heightened copyright risks posed by generative AI, highlighting how extensive access to copyrighted material by generative models increases the risk of infringement.
-Utilizing the probabilistic approach, the Near Access-Free (NAF) condition, previously proposed as a potential mitigation strategy, is evaluated.
-The analysis reveals that while the NAF condition mitigates some infringement risks, its justifiability and efficacy are questionable in certain contexts.
-These findings demonstrate how a rigorous probabilistic approach can advance our understanding of copyright jurisprudence and its interaction with emerging technologies.
+The probabilistic approach is further employed to study the copyright safety of generative AI.
+Specifically, the Near Access-Free (NAF) condition, previously proposed as a strategy for mitigating the heightened copyright infringement risks of generative AI, is evaluated.
+The analysis reveals limitations in its justifiability and efficacy.